2363886687/Mamba-Compression-Acceleration-Efficient-papers/README.md

 https://github.com/IntelLabs/Hardware-Aware-Automated-Machine-Learning/tree/main/Mamba-Shedder

-Following method BlockPuner, which is used in Transformer (LLMs) structual pruning.
+&emsp;Following method BlockPuner, which is used in Transformer (LLMs) structual pruning.
 They deploy experiments in Mamba-1, Mamba-2, Mamba+Transformer, and Hymba.
 They prune components and subcomponents in different architectures and explore various structural pruning strategies of different granularities.

 🔥:BlockPruner:

 https://github.com/MrGGLS/BlockPruner

-BlockPruner is a way to calculate the importance of blocks and remove the block with the lowest score iteratively in Transformer.
+&emsp;BlockPruner is a way to calculate the importance of blocks and remove the block with the lowest score iteratively in Transformer.
 It divides the Transformer architecture into multi-head attention (MHA) & multi-layer perceptron (MLP) blocks.
 It uses Perplexity as the importance metric tested in a sequence of words.